Al fresco dining opens across Sydney

 Launched in December, the initiative offers a free, fast-tracked application process for outdoor dining.
 A total of 204 City of Sydney Al Fresco Dining permits have already been granted across inner Sydney.
 The city will now waive all Al Fresco Dining permit fees until June 2022.
 Millions more dollars have also been earmarked for new outdoor dining.

-Welcomed as a positive turning point for local venue owners, the initiative was the result of the NSW Government and City of Sydney’s initial $20 million commitment to support revitalisation of the CBD struggling under COVID lockdowns.
+Welcomed as a positive turning point for local venue owners, the initiative was the result of the NSW Government and City of Sydney’s initial $20 million commitment to support the revitalisation of the CBD struggling under COVID lockdowns.

 NSW treasurer Dominic Perrottet says the success of the outdoor dining initiative shows that people are ready to return to the city and support local businesses.

-“The city is bouncing back from its forced hibernation, and we’re making it easier for more businesses to go al fresco, which will give our economy a major boost,” he says.
-“Making it easier for businesses to adopt al fresco dining has worked in tandem with the rollout of the Dine & Discover vouchers and provides the flexibility needed to help reignite our city.”
+“The city is bouncing back from its forced hibernation,” he says.
+“And we’re making it easier for more businesses to go al fresco, which will give our economy a major boost.
+Making it easier for businesses to adopt al fresco dining has worked in tandem with the Dine & Discover voucher rollout.
+This provides the flexibility needed to help reignite our city.”